wwwzrb/LatexProblems/Latex.md

              Two successful methods provided here.
              i.
 Convert dvi to ps; Open ps in GSview; Write as pdf by pdfwrite in GSviw (Convert). ii.
-Convert dvi to ps;
-                 Open os in GSview;
-                 Write as eps by ps2write in GSviw (Convert); Convert eps to pdf by Adobe.
+Convert dvi to ps; Open ps in GSview; Write as eps by ps2write in GSviw (Convert); Convert eps to pdf by Adobe.